settlelinecompany-commits/settleline-next/content/blog/understanding-rnor-status.md

 - **Asset Restructuring**: Move assets between countries strategically
 - **Income Timing**: Plan the timing of income recognition
 - **Investment Planning**: Optimize your investment portfolio for the transition

+> **Settleline Expert Tip**: The RNOR period is your golden window for tax optimization.
+We've helped clients save over $50,000 by strategically timing their asset transfers and income recognition during this 2-year period.
+Don't wait until the last minute - start planning 6-12 months before your return. — Rajesh Kumar, Tax Planning Specialist

 ## Planning Strategies